nalane/fey/README.md

 This game engine relies on the libraries GLAD, GLFW3, GLM, SOIL, and OpenGL 3.3 or higher.
 GLAD, GLFW3, SOIL, and GLM are included in this project, so the only dependency that needs to be installed on your computer is OpenGL 3.3.

 ## Building Fey
-1. This package uses CMake for the building process.
-2. Detailed build instructions
-  1. cd fey
 2. mkdir -pv build
 3. cd build
 4. cmake ..
 5. make
 6. sudo make install